web-illinois/toolkit/src/components/il-carousel/README.md

 The basic controls consist of:

 * Two arrows to the left and right of the current slide which rewind or advance the carousel, respectively
-* A series of buttons, one for each slide in the carousel, which advance the carousel directly to their respective slides
+* A series of buttons, one for each slide in the carousel, which indicate the current slide and advance the carousel directly to their respective slides

 ## Autoplay